tophercullen/sisense/README.md

  * `node['sisense']['install']['password']`

 ### DB
-Purposly set to nil as the Recipe will search the environment for the role, check the value of the DB attribute and, if its nil will default to localhost
+Purposly set to nil as the recipe will search the environment for the role, check the value of the DB attribute and, if its nil will default to localhost
  * `node['sisense']['config']['frontend']['db']['host']`

 ### IIS
 IIS port bindings.
 You will need to setup a cert before SSL will work.
-Its a little beyond the scope of this cookbook.
+This is beyond the scope of this cookbook.
 See the windows_certificate_binding and windows_certificate resources in the windows cookbook.
  * `node['sisense']['iis']['site']['bindings']`

 ### Healthcheck